Michael E. Paris

 Amanda is a Georgia native who has served in association management and marketing roles across the United States.
 After earning a Masters of Business Administration from the University of Mississippi, she moved to Northern Virginia where she worked for the National Club Association and the Fairfax County Chamber of Commerce, managing membership and events for those organizations.
 She also spent time in Reno, Nevada where she worked for Charter Business and developed regional marketing strategies for sales teams in Washington, Oregon, California, and Nevada.
 Most recently, Amanda served as the Membership Development Manager at the DeKalb County Chamber of Commerce.
 Amanda received her Bachelors of Business Administration from Ole Miss, graduated Summa Cum Laude, and was honored as the Outstanding Marketing Communications student in her class.
 Raised in Calhoun, Amanda now resides in Brookhaven.

 Membership Services & Operations Manager

-Nikki is the Council’s new Member Services and Operations Manager at the Council for Quality Growth.
+Nikki is the Council’s Member Services and Operations Manager at the Council for Quality Growth.
 She grew up in Pennsylvania and moved to Atlanta in 2009.
 Nikki has a Bachelor’s Degree in Psychology from Indiana University of Pennsylvania and a Masters of Social Work, Community Partnerships Degree from Georgia State.
 Prior to working at the Council, Nikki was the Investments and Operations Coordinator for the United Way of Greater Atlanta.
 She currently lives in Brookhaven with her husband and their two dogs.